-When you wake up after surgery, your healthcare provider will usually ask you to get up and walk around a bit (unless you had a spinal fusion).
-You will probably stay in the hospital for one to three days, but this procedure can sometimes be done on an outpatient basis.
+When you wake up after surgery, your doctor will probably ask you to get up and walk around a bit (unless you had a spinal fusion).
+You’ll probably stay in the hospital for one to three days, but this procedure can sometimes be done on an outpatient basis.

 - avoid strenuous activity and heavy lifting

 - gradually increase your activities, such as walking

 - schedule and go to all follow-up appointments